Ardatov, Nizhny Novgorod Oblast: Soviet village

 By 1930, the collective farm "Our Answer to the Kulak" was established in Ardatovo, in 1936 it was renamed in "L. M. Kaganovich".
 By 1934, 46% of Ardatovo's populace had joined the collective farm, which remained operational until its dissolution in 1951.
 The authorities endeavored to recruit peasants into the collective farms and provided incentives for exemplary workers.
 Collective farms were the only entities in the early Soviet Union who could get agricultural machinery such as Fordson and subsequently Stalinets tractors.
 In 1934, the first machine tractor station in the region was established in Ardatovo, followed shortly by training courses for tractor drivers (lasting four months) and tractor brigade leaders (lasting eight months).

 In 1925, the Znamensky Cathedral was closed and turned into a cinema, in 1928 the Pokrovsky Nunnery was closed and became a children's colony, and in 1933 the Ilyinskaya Church was closed, within the walls of which a power station was launched.
 In 1930, the district newspaper Collective Farm Truth began to be published, and in 1933, Ardatovo was connected to the All-Union Radio Network.

 At the same time, the 1930s became years of harsh political repression.
 In 1932, a passportization was carried out, and the collective farmers did not receive passports and were not allowed to leave their place of residence.
 Persecution — up to criminal charges, with confiscation of property and exile to other regions — affected not only those who refused to join collective farms but also those who were loyal to the existing regime.
 Thus, in 1937 alone, three secretaries of the Ardatovo District Committee of the Komsomol were consecutively repressed: Konstantin Petrovich Lipov (secretary from January 1935 to January 1937), Trofimov (first name and patronymic not specified, January—June 1937), and Morozov (June—December 1937).
 Local historian Alexander Bazayev compiled a list of 740 persons from Ardatovo District who were unjustly repressed from 1918 to the early 1950s and later rehabilitated.
-87 were inhabitants of the village of Ardatovo itself, 11 were executed.
+Of these, 87 were inhabitants of the village of Ardatovo itself, and 11 were executed.
 Many of those repressed died in prisons and camps, and the fate of many others is still unknown.